Grien25/DAITK/README.md

 python3 src/function_browser.py
 ```

 Select your `asm/` folder and click **Scan**.
 Files are scanned in a background thread while a small progress bar spins.
 The left table lists `.s` files and the right table shows functions from the selected file.
-Double-click a function to view its assembly in a separate window.
+Choose a function and click **Open** to view its assembly (double-click works too).

 ## Prompt Templates